 DVD Ripper is actually part of an overall DVD and Bluray utility suite called DVDFab 10.
 The software is comprised of four modules: Copy, Ripper, Converter and Creator.
 Each module can be purchased individually (or licensed for a period of time), and that license is checked over the Internet each time you run the software.
 Our focus in this article is the Ripper module.

-To download and install the DVDFab software you must go to this link for Windows (or the Mac version) and run it.
+Download and install the DVDFab software.
 The installer loads the entire suite, but you can choose to activate any of the four modules.

 You select the Ripper module by clicking on the buttons at the top of the screen.
 Although there are settings you can make in the Common Settings menu (top-right on the down arrow), mostly you can just use it right “out of the box” with the default settings.